-Connecting to the Instrument
+Connecting to the Instrument¶

 The Zurich Instruments UHF Instrument is operated using the LabOne software.
 After installation of LabOne, the instrument can be connected to a PC by using either the Universal Serial Bus (USB) cable or the 1 Gbit/s Ethernet (1GbE) LAN cable supplied with the instrument.
 The LabOne software is controlled via a web browser once suitable physical and logical connections to the instrument have been made.

-LabOne Software Architecture
+LabOne Software Architecture¶

 The software of Zurich Instruments equipment is server-based.
 The servers and other software components are organized in layers as shown in Figure 1.

-The lowest layer running on the PC is the LabOne Data Server, which is the interface to the connected instrument.
+- The lowest layer running on the PC is the LabOne Data Server, which is the interface to the connected instrument.

-The middle layer contains the LabOne Web Server, which is the server for the browser-based LabOne User Interface.
+- The middle layer contains the LabOne Web Server, which is the server for the browser-based LabOne User Interface.

-The graphical user interface, together with the programming user interfaces, are contained in the top layer.
+- The graphical user interface, together with the programming user interfaces, are contained in the top layer.

 The architecture with one central Data Server allows multiple clients to access a device with synchronized settings.
 The following sections explain the different layers and their functionality in more detail.

-LabOne Data Server
+LabOne Data Server¶

-LabOne Web Server
+LabOne Web Server¶

 The LabOne Web Server is an application dedicated to serving up the web pages that constitute the LabOne user interface.
 The user interface can be opened with any device with a web browser.
 Since it is touch enabled, it is possible to work with the LabOne User Interface on a mobile device - like a tablet.
 The LabOne Web Server supports multiple clients simultaneously.
 This means that more than one session can be used to view data and to manipulate the instrument.
 A session could be running in a browser on the PC on which the LabOne software is installed.
 It could equally well be running in a browser on a remote machine.

 With a LabOne Web Server running and accessing an instrument, a new session can be opened by typing in a network address and port number in a browser address bar.
+In case the Web Server runs on the same computer, the address is the localhost address (both are equivalent):

 127.0.0.1:8006